 Faculty of Nursing

-The Faculty offers 4 bachelor's (undergraduate) degree programmes, i.e. Nursing, Midwifery, Physiotherapy, and Occupational Therapy, and 4 master's (postgraduate) degree programmes, i.e. Clinical Nursing, Advance Nursing Practice; Health promotion and rehabilitation and Art Therapy.
+The Faculty offers 4 bachelor's (undergraduate) degree programmes, i.e. Nursing, Midwifery, Physiotherapy, and Occupational Therapy, and 4 master's (postgraduate) degree programmes, i.e. Nursing Leadership, Advanced Nursing Practice; Health promotion and rehabilitation and Art Therapy.
+The Faculty offers 3 programs in English: 2 bachelor's (undergraduate) degree programmes i.e. Nursing and Occupational Therapy, and 1 master's (postgraduate) degree programme - Advanced Nursing Practice.
 Graduate students who are highly qualified have the right to work in the country's health care institutions.

 Students begin their studies at the University with general subjects and focus more on nursing (or occupational therapy, physical therapy, midwifery or other fields depending on the programme) as their studies continue.
 Much emphasis is placed on clinical practice and work with patients.
 The LSMU Hospital, Kaunas Red Cross Nursing and Palliative Care Hospital, Kaunas Clinical Hospital, Kaunas Child Development Hospital and Child Mental Retardation Centre pose excellent environments for gaining practical skills.